GaloDurante/galoDurante/README.md

 # About Me:
 I am a software developer with a passion for new technologies and a drive to continuously learn.
 I possess a strong technical background and a solid foundation in various programming languages.
 My expertise also extends to soft skills such as communication, teamwork, and leadership.
-I believe that a combination of technical and soft skills is essential for success in the field of software development.
 I am eager to bring my skills to a team and work on exciting projects that challenge me to grow both professionally and personally.

 ## 🌐 Socials: